 - A lot of heavy creams.
 This will be used to make the whipped cream topping.

 - Vanilla syrup (optional).
 Use either homemade or store-bought vanilla syrup.
-To produce vanilla whipped cream, this is used to flavor and sweeten the heavy cream.
+To produce vanilla whipped cream, is used to flavor and sweeten the heavy cream.

 You can use Bialetti Moka Express Electric Milk Frother or something similar to this to make the cream.
 Also, you will need an espresso machine or a Nespresso to prepare this drink.